gazebosim/docs/roadmap.md

 6. GUI tool to insert models from online sources and local directories.
 7. Cloud-hosted simulation.
 8. Battery model based on vehicle payload.
+9. Support for the Bullet physics engine.
+10. Tracked vehicle support.